-- The aggregated ESG score at fund level calculated in the process of the investment strategy.
-The methodology is detailed in the section on the investment strategy. - The investment universe's ESG rating, so as to verify that the global ESG rating of the Sub-Fund overperforms that of the investment universe after removing the worst 20% of values. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- The Sub-Fund's average ESG score: for the method used to calculate this score, please refer to the section "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?". - The average ESG score of the SRI universe: to verify that the average ESG score of the Sub-Fund outperforms the average ESG score of the SRI universe. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?